More

 What are in-app purchases?

-In-app purchases are purchases that you make within an application to unlock paid features.
+You make In-app purchases within an application to unlock paid features.
 Many free applications don’t allow users to offer their best features without making in-app purchases.
-Some of the best free English learning apps also offer in-app purchases, but generally provide excellent usability and feature sets even within their free versions.
+Some of the best free English learning apps also offer in-app purchases but generally provide excellent usability and feature sets even within their free versions.

 How long should my child spend on their English language learning every day?